-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); note: Para 202 KCSiE 2023 re additional information/guidance for children with SEND. - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from school, care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug or alcohol misuse, adult mental health issues and domestic abuse; - is misusing alcohol or other drugs themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); note KCSiE 2024 re additional information/guidance for children with SEND. - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from education, home or care. - has experienced multiple suspensions, is at risk of being permanently excluded from school and/or in Alternative Provision or a Pupil Referral Unit. - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; - is at risk of being radicalised or exploited; - has a parent or carer in custody, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug or alcohol misuse, adult mental health issues and domestic abuse; - is misusing alcohol or other drugs themselves; - has returned home to their family from care: - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.